cyberbotics/wrestling/README.md

 ## Prize

-The winning team will receive one Ethereum crypto-currency (currently priced around USD 1,260).
+The winning team will receive one Ethereum crypto-currency (priced around USD 1,260 on December 1st, 2022).

 ## Getting Started Now